Bytekeeper/HAM/Drivers.md

 This driver receives temperature, humidity, athmospheric pressure and voltage readings from different sensors.
 The received values are published to the bus.

 ## OnkyoDriver
-Connects to Onkyo receivers to control and query them
+Connects to Onkyo receivers to control and query them.

+## PioneerDriver
+Connetcs to Pioneer receivers to contron and query them.

 ## FritzboxDriver
 Fetches status from a Fritz Box like currently connected devices in the network an WIFI.
-Connects over UPNP/Soap to Fritz Box
+Connects over UPNP/Soap to Fritz Box.

 ## DataLoggerDriver
 Persists data and can be queried for the persisted data later on.